Six Filipino Noche Buena dishes that put a healthier spin on holiday eating

-If you’re looking for a light snack or appetizer, have lumpiang sariwa.
+If you’re looking for a light snack or appetizer, lumpiang sariwa is your best bet.
 Compared with the usual ubod and toge, it’s made fresh (like the name implies) with no preservatives.
-The egg wrapper is pretty low on calories and since there’s no frying, it has less fat than, say, lumpiang shanghai.
-Instead of the usual salads, which people may or may not even touch, this can be your way of sneaking in vegetables while still having a classic Filipino feel.
+The egg wrapper is low on calories and since there’s no frying involved, it has less fat than, say, lumpiang shanghai.
+Instead of the usual salads, which people may or may not even touch, this can be your way of sneaking in vegetables while still preserving that classic Filipino feel.

 They say that making relleno is no easy task, which is why it’s usually saved for special occasions.
 It’s kind of like the Filipino equivalent of stuffed turkey.
-Except instead of turkey, it’s stuffed fish, and the inside is more fish but with other vegetables too, like peas and carrots.
-Relleno is often made with pork, but the more health conscious people would go for one that’s purely fish.
+Except instead of turkey, it’s stuffed fish, and the inside is filled with vegetables too, like peas and carrots.
+Relleno is often made with pork but more health-conscious people will love the fish version.

-This traditional Filipino dish is one that you can definitely have for a healthy Noche Buena.
-While this peanut stew is often made with a lot of meat, you can easily modify it to make it healthier.
-You can add in extra veggies and use ox tripe or tuwalya instead of the normal cuts of meat.
-Actually, you can even opt to have no meat at all if your diet requires it or use meat alternatives.
+This traditional Filipino dish is one you can definitely have for a healthy Noche Buena.
+While this peanut stew is often made with a plenty of meat, you can easily modify it to make it healthier.
+You can add in extra vegetables or even just do away with the usual meat altogether, like this recipe below.

 What’s a Filipino celebration without rice?
 You don’t have to settle for plain rice this season either.
-Paella usually has lots of different kinds of meat, but it can also hold a lot of vegetables.
-Seafood has more healthy fats, and you get a lot more variety too.
-You can even, sort of, trick yourself into eating less rice by putting a lot of shellfish.
+Arroz or paella dishes can have a variety of meat but they can also be spruced up with a lot of vegetables.
+Seafood has more healthy fats, and you get a more variety, too.
+You can even, sort of, trick yourself into eating less rice by putting shellfish.
 Mussels, shrimps, and clams take up a lot more space than sliced meat, so normal portion sizes can actually have less rice in them.

 For dessert, there’s always fruit salad.
 Though sometimes, it can end up having way too much sugar to be healthy.
-To make sure you don’t go overboard, try not to add too much cream and sweetened milk.
-It’s best if you cut back on the cheese and macaroni if you’re the type who normally puts those in.
+To make sure you don’t go overboard, resist adding too much cream and sweetened milk.
+It’s also best if you cut back on the cheese and macaroni if you’re the type who normally puts those in.

-One thing you have to remember this holiday season that it’s all about portion control.
-You can choose not to consider these and go with your usual preparations as long as you don’t overeat.
-It’s a time that you can forget your diet just a little, but make sure you’re not eating like it’s your last holiday.
+One thing you have to remember this holiday season is that it’s all about portion control.
+You may choose not to consider these and go with your usual preparations as long as you don’t binge eat.
+It’s a period in which you can loosen up a bit but make sure you’re not eating like it’s your last holiday.